pharris560/attendance-flow/README.md

 - `students` - Student information with class assignments
 - `staff` - Staff members with departments and positions
 - `classes` - Class/course definitions
+- `auth.users` - User accounts and authentication (managed by Supabase)
 - `attendance_records` - All attendance entries with timestamps

 ## Deployment